A Veteran’s Resume and Job Hunting Guide

 Maryland

-Career Advising & Skills Training
+Career Advising and Skills Training

-Job Boards & Employment Opportunities
+Job Boards and Employment Opportunities

 • HIREVets.gov: This site will show you which businesses in your state have received a HIRE Vets Medallion Award.
-The U.S. Department of Labor grants this award to employers that have made an exceptional effort to recruit, employ, and retain veterans.
+The U.S. Department of Labor grants this award to employers who have made an exceptional effort to recruit, employ, and retain veterans.

-• Maryland Workforce Exchange: This workforce development center offers a variety of useful resources for veterans seeking work, including a state-level job board that allows you to search for open civilian positions that match your military occupation code.
+• Maryland Workforce Exchange: This workforce development center offers a range of useful resources for veterans seeking work, including a state-level job board that allows you to search for open civilian positions that match your military occupation code.

 Massachusetts

-Career Advising & Skills Training
+Career Advising and Skills Training

 • Veterans Inc.: This Massachusetts-based organization can help you with job training, resume writing, interview techniques, dressing for success, and more.

-Job Boards & Employment Opportunities
+Job Boards and Employment Opportunities

 • HIREVets.gov: This site will show you which businesses in your state have received a HIRE Vets Medallion Award.
-The U.S. Department of Labor grants this award to employers that have made an exceptional effort to recruit, employ, and retain veterans.
+The U.S. Department of Labor grants this award to employers who have made an exceptional effort to recruit, employ, and retain veterans.

 Michigan

-Career Advising & Skills Training
+Career Advising and Skills Training

 • Michigan Department of Labor and Opportunity: This state agency allows you to connect with Local Veterans Employment Representatives as well as Veterans Career Advisors.

-Job Boards & Employment Opportunities
+Job Boards and Employment Opportunities

 • HIREVets.gov: This site will show you which businesses in your state have received a HIRE Vets Medallion Award.
-The U.S. Department of Labor grants this award to employers that have made an exceptional effort to recruit, employ, and retain veterans.
+The U.S. Department of Labor grants this award to employers who have made an exceptional effort to recruit, employ, and retain veterans.

 Minnesota

-Career Advising & Skills Training
+Career Advising and Skills Training

 • CareerForce: This St. Paul-based organization has a team of Veteran Employment Specialists who can help you with planning your career and searching for a job.

-Job Boards & Employment Opportunities
+Job Boards and Employment Opportunities

 • HIREVets.gov: This site will show you which businesses in your state have received a HIRE Vets Medallion Award.
-The U.S. Department of Labor grants this award to employers that have made an exceptional effort to recruit, employ, and retain veterans.
+The U.S. Department of Labor grants this award to employers who have made an exceptional effort to recruit, employ, and retain veterans.

 • MinnesotaWorks.net: You can post your resume and perform a self-directed search on this state job board.